nodatime/nodatime/www/developer/building.md

 (Include the other test DLLs should you wish to, of course.)

 ## Mono

+TODO: Again, the following is incorrect for 2.0, as we require a C# 6 compiler to build from source.
+It's not clear whether any version of Mono meets these requirements.

 *Note:* If you build Noda Time under Mono but execute it under the Microsoft .NET 4 64-bit CLR, you may see exceptions around type initializers and